How to Get Portuguese Citizenship: The Ultimate Guide

 The only essential requirement is to prove the duration of your marriage or partnership before submitting your citizenship application.
 The duration must be three years or longer.

-You don’t have to live in Portugal for those three years.
-However, you must show ties to Portugal and the Portuguese community to qualify for citizenship.
-Some examples of ties to Portugal include having knowledge of the Portuguese language, Portuguese real estate ownership, etc.
+You’ll be expected to show ties to Portugal and the Portuguese community to qualify for citizenship.
+Some examples of ties to Portugal include having knowledge of the Portuguese language or Portuguese real estate ownership.

 Remember, just because you’re married to a Portuguese citizen doesn’t mean you’ll get citizenship.